celery/celery/docs/userguide/executing.rst

 deserialize any task (of course, if you use a custom serializer, this must also be registered in the worker.)

-When sending a task the serializition method is taken from the following places in order: The ``serializer`` argument to ``apply_async``, the Task's ``serializer`` attribute, and finally the global default ``CELERY_SERIALIZER`` configuration directive.
+When sending a task the serialization method is taken from the following places in order: The ``serializer`` argument to ``apply_async``, the Task's ``serializer`` attribute, and finally the global default ``CELERY_SERIALIZER`` configuration directive.